kumar1905/Loco_guide/README.md

 <br/>
 This project is purposed for public having problems while travelling on railway stations in unknown regions .
-This helps people in getting them to their desired locations with smallest path and enhancing their journy to a greater extent.
+This helps people in getting them to their desired locations with smallest path and enhancing their journey to a greater extent.
 The project is powered with AI based crowd detection and AR navigation .
 This project was associated with SIH 2024 under PS1710.
 <br/>
 This project was Made purely by ourselves , <br/>